liray-unendlich/vps/README.md

 You may need to unlock the wallet **[Settings->Unlock Wallet]** before you run this command, entering your passphrase.
 You can lock the wallet after it is finished.

-If everything was setup correctly, after entering the command you will see something like this:
+If everything was setup correctly after entering the command, you will see something like this:
 ```
 {
 "overall" : "Successfully started 1 masternodes, failed to start 0, total 1",